Definition: Cirrhosis is a chronic liver disease often associated with alcoholism.

 You may experience one or more of these symptoms: nausea, loss of weight gain, fluid overload, feeling weak, tired, and loss of sexual desire.

 The skin and eyes may turn yellow (a condition called jaundice).

 It is possible to suffer from fever, swelling or abdominal pain, difficulty breathing, vomiting, diarrhea, bleeding from the gums or nose, blood in vomit or stools, and abnormal menstrual periods (in women)

-Men may notice enlargement of the breasts (gynecomastia), inflammation of the scrotum or small testicles.
+Men may notice enlargement of the breasts (gynecomastia), inflammation of the scrotum, or small testicles.

 The doctor may suspect cirrhosis if the patient has a history of alcohol abuse, intravenous drug use, or hepatitis, or if they have bleeding, jaundice, ascites (water that accumulates in the abdomen), or any brain disorder.

-Taking a biopsy (taking a small tissue from the liver and studying it under a microscope) is still the only diagnosis that can be 100% safe.
+A biopsy (taking a small tissue from the liver and studying it under a microscope) is still the only diagnosis that can be 100% safe.

 Cirrhosis can not be cured.
-The treatment is aimed at the underlying cause of the disease, to try to prevent further damage to the liver, and reduces the pain or discomfort of the symptoms of the disease.
+The treatment is aimed at the underlying cause of the disease, to prevent further damage to the liver, and reduces the pain or discomfort of the symptoms of the disease.

 A combination of the following approaches can be used to treat cirrhosis:

 Medications: Discuss all medicines you take with your doctor, including prescription and non-prescription drugs, supplements, and herbal remedies.